Homesteading Classes and Hands-On Homestead Courses

 Another Christian-based family farm offering classes on homesteading, the Muller’s teach visitors everything from driving a draft horse to soap making and canning.
 They chose to include these classes at the requests of visitors participating in their farm tours.
 We couldn’t find much in the way of prices on their website so you’ll just have to contact them and ask.
 Muller’s Lane Farm is located in Rock Falls, IL.

 The Institute of Urban Homesteading (California)

 Taking a different twist on homesteading classes, this school in Oakland, CA understands that not everyone who is interested in living a simpler, healthier life can live out in the country.
 Urban Homesteading is a growing phenomenon similar to the movement in which people living in city neighborhoods and suburbs are turning their small sub-acre plots into thriving vegetable gardens and small urban homesteads capable of providing enough food to feed their entire family.
 A classic example of success in urban homesteading is the Dervaes family’s Path to Freedom project.
 You can learn how to do what they’re doing by taking an urban homesteading class in Oakland.

 The Quaker Hill Farm is another Christian-based (Quakers) farm that offers homesteading classes to the public.
 Located in Harrisville, MI, the farm offers courses for about $75 each on topics like beekeeping, breadmaking, growing and using medicinal herbs, raising poultry, basic homesteading skills and many others.
 And who better to learn how to homestead from than the Quakers?

-We probably won’t be updating this post, but if you have a farm or homestead and offer courses, please tell our readers about it by commenting below.
-And here is another resource you might want to know about if you offer any kind of agritourism.
+If you have a farm or homestead and offer courses, please tell our readers about it by commenting below!